Connect with us

 The 3CX Pro and 4CX Pro variants with servo controls will come equipped with the Dual Drive system as a standard feature.

-When facing the rear of the backhoe, the left-hand servo lever controls steering, and the right-hand lever acts as a forward/reverse selector.
+When you’re facing the back of the backhoe, the left lever controls steering, and the right lever lets you choose forward or reverse.

 RELATED: Top 10 Excavator Companies